-This service capability removes the device information for the Service Subscription.
+This service capability removes the device information for the M2M Service Subscription.
 This capability maps to the DELETE procedure of the <nodeInfo> resource.

-6.9.10.1 getDevicesForServiceSubscription
+6.9.2.9 getDevicesForServiceSubscription

-This service capability provides the ability to retrieve the devices for an existing Service Subscription.
-This service capability shall be restricted to the Msc and Mca reference points.
+This service capability provides the ability to retrieve the devices for an existing M2M Service Subscription.
+This service capability shall be restricted to the Msc and Mca Reference Points.